 The Borrower's application period begins on January 1st and the deadline for applications to be received for the lottery is April 1st, but applications can still be received after the lottery drawing.
 The application process begins when a parent or guardian completes an application form.
-Once received, the application form is timestamped, photocopied to a separated secured file, and entered into a database.
+Once received, the application form is time-stamped, photocopied to a separated secured file, and entered into a database.
 All information provided on the application is verified with the applicant's family, especially the student's age, address and sibling status.
 After an application is deemed complete and accurate, a confirmation card is mailed indicating receipt of the application.
 Applications received after the deadline are entered into the database on a first-come, first-serve basis.
 If a lottery is not held, these applicants are admitted to the Borrower by grade in the order in which the applications are received.
 If a lottery has been held, these applicants are placed on a waiting list beginning after the last person in each grade who was selected by lottery.

-The following table sets forth data from the New York Department of Education and as provided by the Borrower regarding its historical and projected enrollment.
-Information through 2016-17 is actual data as of January 31, 2017.
-For 2017-18 and thereafter, data presented is projected by the Borrower and is subject to the general qualifications and limitations described under "INTRODUCTION - Forward-Looking Statements," above.
-The Borrower's Charter currently limits the Borrower's enrollment to 1,550 subject to adjustments described under "Charter - General," above.
+The following tables set forth data from the New York Department of Education and as provided by the Borrower regarding its historical and projected enrollment.
+Information through 2017-18 is actual data as of January 31, 2018.
+For 2018-19 and thereafter, data presented is projected by the Borrower and is subject to the general qualifications and limitations described under "INTRODUCTION - Forward-Looking Statements," above.
+The Borrower's Hempstead Charter currently limits the Borrower's enrollment to a maximum of 1,296 students in grades K-11 and with the expected renewal to a maximum enrollment of 1,550 students in grades K-12 for the 2019-20 school year and the Uniondale Charter currently limits the Borrower's enrollment to 475, subject to adjustments described under "Charter - General," above.